Framed bordism and Lagrangian embeddings of exotic spheres: Construction of a smooth manifold with corners

 \section{Construction of a smooth manifold with corners}

 In this section, we prove Lemma \ref{lem:existence_manifold_corner} by constructing the desired manifold with corners $\Phat(L;0)$.
-The only missing technical point for that Lemma is the proof that the gluing map $\G_{S}$ of Equation \eqref{eq:gluing_map} has degree $1$ (the reason degree makes sense shall be clear after Lemma \ref{lem:existence_proper_map}).
+The only missing technical point for that Lemma is the proof that the gluing map $\G_{S}$ of Equation \eqref{eq:gluing_map} has degree $1$; this shall be facilitated by choosing the right inverse to $D_{\cod{1}{L}}$ in such a way that the following property holds: